omkarwaje2504/erp-system/README.md

    bun run dev
    ```

-5) To setup the email
+5) To see the email
    go to https://ethereal.email/
-   click on create account and add the username and password in the env
+   click on login at top right corner and add the username and password and click on the messages in the blue ribbon
+   username: mireille.quitzon@ethereal.email
+   password: F6bt2vWBXeatSGnxsZ